Special Armored Battalion Dorvack

+Special Armored Battalion Dorvack (特装機兵ドルバック, Tokusō Kihei Dorubakku) is a 36 episode anime series aired from 1983 to 1984 in Japan and also aired in Hong Kong at roughly the same time.
+The show is also known as Special Armored Trooper Dorvack and Powered Armor Dorvack.

 Story

 The year is 1999.
 The Idelians, whose colony-ship has been wandering in space for tens of thousands of years, are nearing exhaustion.
 Their sole hope is to settle on the nearest habitable planet, Earth.
 Soon after their arrival in orbit, they launch an invasion, landing a large attack force in the Alps.

 The Earth Defense Forces valiantly fight in their powered armor against the enemy, but with little success.
 Only one unit is able to inflict significant damage, the Special Armored Battalion Dorvack.
 Under the command of Colonel Takagi, Masato Mugen, Pierre Bonaparte and Louie Oberon fight to defeat the invaders.
 They are equipped with special variable mecha that are able to convert from rugged all-terrain vehicles to humanoid forms.

 Concept

 The show was essentially a showcase for the toyline released by Takatoku.
 The mecha designs were created by Katsumi Itabashi and Nobuyoshi Habara, while the models were made by the model company Gunze Sangyo.
 The plot was kept simple, but filled with high levels of animation and action.